gvwilson/thirdbit/fiction/maddy-roo/index.md

 Two!
 The second stone clanked off the bot's casing just as half a dozen more bots roared into the square.

-Special Leaf used a word Maddy was sure she wasn't supposed to know.
+Special Leaf muttered under his breath and widened his stance.
-She felt a pressure wave roll over her as he *pushed* with the Maker tech on his arms.
+Maddy felt a wave of pressure roll over her as he *pushed* with the Maker tech on his arms.
 The smallest of the new arrivals flew backward through the air and hit the front of a building with a crash.